Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 #### ID: TFFR1 - Category: Composition - Cross-Referencing Modules

-Module owners **MAY** cross-references other modules to build either Resource or Pattern modules.
+Module owners **MAY** cross-reference other modules to build either Resource or Pattern modules.
 However, they **MUST** be referenced only by a HashiCorp Terraform registry reference to a pinned version e.g.,

 ```terraform
 module "other-module" {